 A Smithsonian Institute article estimates that there are "10 quintillion (10,000,000,000,000,000,000 or a billion billion) insects at any time."
 Nature gifted them with unique adaptations like (A) Dual Locomotion with 2 pair of wings and 3 pair of legs to seek food, shelter, explore new places and escape from enemies; and (B) Great Defense mechanisms such as Beetles with hard front wings, known as elytra, to protect them from birds, presence of protective bright colors and defensive chemicals. e.g. Bees producing venom.

-Because, of the 900,000 known species of insects (80% of all animal species) some like the Simandoa cave roach, extinct in the wild, were so unique that they were found in a single cave system in Africa which was destroyed for mining.
+Because, of the 900,000 known species of insects (80% of all animal species) some like the Simandoa cave roach, which is considered as extinct in the wild, are so unique that they were found in a single cave system in Africa which was destroyed for mining.
 Similarly, the Palos Verdes blue is an endangered butterfly found only in the Palos Verdes Peninsula of Los Angeles making it one of the world's rarest butterflies.

-Our goal is to show case importance of insects in the food cycle, highlight at-risk population from loss of habitat and share the effects from global warming on local insect population.
+Change begins at home.
+Let's create awareness about these beautiful creations of nature and change people's perspective.
+The goal is to show case importance of insects in the food cycle, highlight at-risk population from loss of habitat and study the effects from global warming on local insect population.